 Collisions: Elastic and inelastic collisions between particles.
-Centre of Mass and Laboratory frames.
+Centre of mass and laboratory frames.
+Various relations between lab and centre of mass frames.

-Unit 2: Rotational Dynamics and Elasticity
+Unit II: Rotational Dynamics and Elasticity

 Rotational Dynamics: Angular momentum of a particle and system of particles.
 Torque.
 Principle of conservation of angular momentum.
 Rotation about a fixed axis.
 Moment of Inertia.
 Calculation of moment of inertia for rectangular, cylindrical and spherical bodies.
 Kinetic energy of rotation.
 Motion involving both translation and rotation.
 Elasticity: Relation between Elastic constants.
-Twisting torque on a Cylinder or Wire.